FlyingMatrix/multi-agent-code-optimizer/README.md

 Optimized code saved to: code_to_review\example_optimized.py
 ```

-The optimized code in the script of `example_optimized.py`:
+- The optimized code in the script `example_optimized.py`:

 ```
 import math